marvalarva2929/CS4/CS1.md

 HTML stands for "Hyper Text Markup Language", but you don't need to remember that in order to build your own website.

 All you need to know in order to make a website using HTML is tags.
 HTML tags are used to create parts of a webiste, like pictures and words.

+Building a website is pretty hard, so the computer will do it for you.
+You only need to tell it what to do.
+Tags are the way you can tell the the computer what you want.
+They tell the computer what to put on your website.

 Here are some examples of tags:

 *<p></p> - The paragraph tag.
 This adds words to your website